DhananjaiH/HCIN720-Fall15/Assignment 1/README.md

-# HCIN720-Fall15
-Repository for class projects and assignments

-This repo contains files for class assignments and projects

-<b>Assignment 1A - Visualizing real-time data</b>
+# Assignment 1A - Visualizing real-time data

 - DataViz-A.html : main implementation for this assignment.